Module 10.10: FinOps at Enterprise Scale

 -

 AWS data transfer pricing is the most complex cost category in cloud computing.
 There are at least 23 different data transfer pricing dimensions: intra-AZ, inter-AZ, inter-region, internet egress, VPN, Direct Connect, NAT Gateway, VPC peering, Transit Gateway, PrivateLink, CloudFront, S3 Transfer Acceleration, and more.
-A single API call from an EKS pod to an S3 bucket in a different AZ incurs 3 separate data transfer charges: NAT Gateway processing ($0.045/GB), inter-AZ transfer ($0.01/GB), and S3 request pricing.
+A single API call from an EKS pod to an S3 bucket in a different AZ incurs 3 separate data transfer charges: NAT Gateway processing (0.01/GB), and S3 request pricing.
 AWS intentionally makes this complex because data transfer is one of their highest-margin services.

 -